How to make Tapa Prints

 How to make Tapa in Fiji

-We were shown how the traditional Fijians print their designs on Tapa
+We were shown how traditional Fijian tapa designs are printed.

 Tapa printing is handed down from generation to generation.

-The stencils are made from old hospital X-rays and make the perfect flexible printing surface.
-Because they are waterproof surface does not bleed.
-In this example, we are starting with the border and working into the center.
+The stencils are made from old hospital X-rays, which create a flexible waterproof printing surface.
+In this example, the border is printed first before working into the centre.

-I had the privilege to learn a traditional Tapa printing style by local artist Buna Matewai.
+I had the privilege of learning a traditional tapa-printing style from a local artist.

-Black and red colors are the two key colors used.
-The black is made from the ash, and the red is from boiling the trees that can create a kind of glue.
+Black and red are the two key colours used.
+The black pigment is made from ash, while the red pigment comes from boiled tree materials that create a natural glue-like colour.

 Tapa making using black ink